""

 The Erasmus+ programme places great emphasis on inclusion to enable more students to study abroad.
 This is achieved through special financial support for those facing various barriers.

-Students at the University of Iceland who participate in an Erasmus+ exchange or traineeship have the opportunity to apply for inclusion grants through the International Division.
+Students at the University of Iceland who participate in Erasmus+ mobilities have the opportunity to apply for inclusion support through the International Division.
 The grant application is submitted at the same time as the application for the study period abroad.

-Students can apply for an inclusion grant to cover barriers they may face due to disability or health-related issues (physical or mental).
+Students can apply for an inclusion support based on real costs for barriers they may face during their stay abroad.
+These barriers can for example be due to disabilities or health-related issues (physical or mental).
 This grant is in addition to the standard Erasmus+ subsistence and/or travel grant.

 Students who intend to apply for this grant are encouraged to contact the International Division after submitting their application for exchange studies, traineeships, or short-term mobility.
 It is also possible to seek information from the International Division before applying.

-The grant is based on actual costs, meaning that students must submit receipts for the expenses covered by the grant.
+The grant is based on real costs, meaning that students must submit receipts for the expenses covered by the grant.

 Examples of eligible expenses: